Brake. Hide. Compensate.

 Image Credit: Noveske

-Image Credit: Surefire
+Image Credit: Troy Industries

 A blast-forwarding device (BFD), or linear compensator, does exactly what you think: it is a conical device that directs the blast and concussion forward, away from the shooter (and anyone standing next to the shooter).
 These are great for AR pistols and SBRs, which have significantly greater concussive blasts than their longer-barreled equivalents due to the higher pressures and higher proportion of unburnt powder at the muzzle.
 They are also great when shooting in enclosed spaces (i.e. in a building or CQB).